banner

 }

-Then we continue to look at the method for obtaining the msg: the receiveMessage method of InputChannel.
+Then we continue to look at the method for obtaining the message: the receiveMessage method of InputChannel.

 status_t InputChannel::receiveMessage(InputMessage* msg) {